xycheng/EmbeddingNorm/README.md

 # Spectral Embedding Norm

-Files to reproduce the numerical results in
+Matlab files to reproduce the numerical results in

 Cheng, X. and Mishne, G., 2018.
 Spectral Embedding Norm: Looking Deep into the Spectrum of the Graph Laplacian. <em>arXiv preprint arXiv:1810.10695</em>.